 Cleaning the Clippings

-According to our gardening experts, you should leave the grass that you cut on the lawn to help the soil retain moisture and have added nutrients.
+You should leave the grass that you cut on the lawn to help the soil retain moisture and have added nutrients.
 As they decompose, grass clippings can supply the lawn’s nitrogen needs up to one-third.

 Do I Need to Water my Lawn?